jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/1_Chap/2_Loadcase/3_Curv_2D.typ

 #figure(
   image("../../../../1_Data/2_Figs/0_Content/1_Chap/2_Loadcases/3_Curv_1D/0_Spanwise.svg",
   width: 87%),
-  caption: [Curvature averaging scheme along the orthogonal axes (x,z) to the span direction.], ) <fig_45>
+  caption: [Visualization of the curvature averaging methodology showing the averaging directions along the chordwise (x) and vertical (z) axes at a constant spanwise position $y_i$ for dimensional reduction of three-dimensional curvature data.],

+) <fig_45>

-The arrows in @fig_45 indicate the directions of the axes along which averaging occurs.
+The ellipses in @fig_45 indicate the directions of the axes along which averaging occurs.
 The process of the first method can be expressed mathematically for each $y_i$ as shown in @eq_53.
 The following variables are used in the equation: displacement $u$, first-order derivative $u'$, second-order derivative $u''$, curvature $kappa$, total number of nodes $n_("y,const")$ for one span section at a numerically constant $y_i$, and $j$ for the axis component.

 // -------------------------------- method 1 -------------------------------- //
 $ overline(kappa_(1, y_i,j)) &= 1/n_("y,const") sum_i ^(n_("y,const")) u_("i,j") ^'' / ( (1 + u_("i,j")^(2')) ^(3/2))  \